laitathei/Gazebo-rosserial-rescue-robot/README.md

 3. JGB37-520B Motor

 ### 1.3 Startup Procedures
+1. Use Arduino IDE to upload control_WithEncode_new.ino to Arduino Mega: This file will provide the encoder value and allow user to change PWM via keyboard
-1. roslaunch virtualrobot gazebo.launch: This file will simulate the game_field and the robot
+2. roslaunch virtualrobot gazebo.launch: This file will simulate the game_field and the robot
-2. rosrun rosserial_python serial_node.py /dev/ttyACM0: This file will connect the real world robot and allow them synchronized
+3. rosrun rosserial_python serial_node.py /dev/ttyACM0: This file will connect the real world robot and allow them synchronized
-3. rosrun virtualrobot control_WithEnodeValue.py: This file will control the real world robot movement such as forward and backward
+4. rosrun virtualrobot control_WithEnodeValue.py: This file will control the real world robot movement such as forward and backward
-4. rosrun virtualrobotv2 Encoder_to_odom_with_negative.py: This file will translate the encoder value to odometry message
+5. rosrun virtualrobotv2 Encoder_to_odom_with_negative.py: This file will translate the encoder value to odometry message
-5. rosrun virtualrobotv2 Encoder_to_odom_back_to_origin.py: This file allow to put the simulated car into the original position
+6. rosrun virtualrobotv2 Encoder_to_odom_back_to_origin.py: This file allow to put the simulated car into the original position

 ### 2.1 Program Explaination
 ### 2.1.1 Gazebo.launch